 U.I.M.
-SUPERLICENCE MEDICAL CERTIFICATE FOR ALL FORMULAE DRIVERS l, Doctor Specialist in Hereby declare that Mr Born in On Nationality Passport number Has carried out the medical examination as in 205.03 / 04 of the U.I.M.
+SUPERLICENCE MEDICAL CERTIFICATE FOR ALL FORMULAE DRIVERS

+, Doctor Specialist in Hereby declare that Mr 3orn in On Nationality Passport number Has carried out the medical examination as in 205.03 / 04 of the U.I.M.
+Circuit Rules. n addition, Mr has carried out the additional items indicated at rule 205.04.1 of the U.I.M.
 Circuit Rules.
-In addition, Mr has carried out the additional items indicated at rule 205.04.1 of the U.I.M.
-Circuit Rules.
-The results of the tests are normal and I therefore declare the driver eligible for racing.
+The results of the tests are normal and I therefore declare the driver eligible for acing.
 The reports of the tests carried out can be consulted in the next five years at my surgery.
 This certificate is valid for one year from today's date.
-Date Stamp with address of the doctor Signature of the Doctor Or of the Clinic
+Date Stamp with address of the doctor Signature of the Doctor